casdoor/casdoor-website/docs/integration/go/grafana.md

 Here is an example of creating an app in Casdoor
 ![](/img/grafana_1.png)

-Please copy the client secret and client id for next step.
+Please copy the client secret and client id for the next step.

 Please add the callback url of grafana.
 By default, grafana's oauth callback is `/login/generic_oauth`.
 So please concatenate this url correctly.